-Audit & Supervisory Board Members, Audit & Supervisory Board
+• Audit & Supervisory Board Members, Audit & Supervisory Board

 The Company has adopted an Audit & Supervisory Board system.
 As an independent organization with wide-ranging investigative authority, Audit & Supervisory Board members audit the overall execution of duties by directors, including the development and operation of the internal control systems.
 Currently, the Audit & Supervisory Board consists of four Audit & Supervisory Board members, two of whom are outside members.
-A full-time Audit & Supervisory Board member, Ms. Motoko Kawasaki, serves as the chairman.
+A full-time Audit & Supervisory Board members, two of whom are outside members.
+A full-time Audit & Supervisory Board members, two of audits.
 In principle, Audit & Supervisory Board meetings are held once a month to share the details of audits.
 In addition, the Audit & Supervisory Board Office (staff department for Audit & Supervisory Board) has been established under the direct jurisdiction of the Audit & Supervisory Board to enhance the auditing function of Audit & Supervisory Board members.